laxminagln/AutoBots/README.md

 A python based Wifi bot for connecting saved connections (don't expect this to hack ;) )
 - Netsh - Command line scripting utility which allows to display or modify network configurations
 ```
+netsh id only supported in Windows.
+For linux distributions choose iproute2 package
 ```